A. C. Dixon: Early life

-Amzi Clarence Dixon was born on a farm near Shelby, North Carolina, on July 6, 1854, to Thomas Jeremiah Frederick Dixon, a Baptist preacher, and Amanda Elvira McAfee Dixon.
+Amzi Clarence Dixon, who went by A. C., was born on a farm near Shelby, North Carolina, on July 6, 1854, to Thomas Jeremiah Frederick Dixon, a Baptist preacher, and Amanda Elvira McAfee Dixon.
+A. C. Dixon's brother Thomas Dixon Jr. was a preacher, novelist, lecturer, and promoter of white supremacy and the Lost Cause of the Confederacy, writing racist fiction such as The Clansman, which became the film The Birth of a Nation.
+Another younger brother, Frank Dixon, was also a preacher and lecturer.

 While still young, A. C. Dixon believed he had been called to preach, and in 1875, he graduated from Wake Forest College, at that time in Wake Forest, North Carolina.

 Career

 Dixon was ordained in 1876 and immediately began serving as pastor of two country churches.
 He also pastored in Chapel Hill and Asheville before he attended the Southern Baptist Theological Seminary (then in Greenville, South Carolina), where he was a student of John A. Broadus.

 Thereafter, he served at Immanuel Church, Baltimore (1883–1890), Hanson Place Baptist Church, Brooklyn (1890–1900), Ruggles Street Church, Boston (1901–1906), the Moody Church, Chicago (1906–1911), and the Metropolitan Tabernacle, London (1911–1919).
 In Brooklyn, he often rented the Brooklyn Opera House for Sunday afternoon evangelistic services.
 In Boston, Dixon also taught at the Gordon Bible and Missionary Training School (now Gordon College), and he published Old and New, an attack on the Social Gospel movement.

 In 1906, he moved to Chicago's Chicago Avenue Church, founded by Dwight L. Moody.
 Two years later, the church changed its name to the Moody Church.
 In Chicago, he also became a syndicated columnist, with his writings appearing in such newspapers as The Baltimore Sun, the Boston Herald, and the Chicago Daily News.
-In 1911, he assumed the ministry of London's Metropolitan Tabernacle, formerly pastored by Charles Spurgeon, and he often spoke at large Bible conferences.
-He retired in 1919, but in 1922, he returned to the ministry as the first pastor of University Baptist Church, Baltimore, Maryland.
+Dixon was chosen by Lyman Stewart to edit the The Fundamentals because of a sermon he had given attacking "one of the infidel professors in Chicago."
+In 1911, he resigned his editorship of having completed the first five volumes, to assume the ministry of London's Metropolitan Tabernacle, formerly pastored by Charles Spurgeon.
+He often spoke at large Bible conferences.
+He retired in 1919, but in 1922, he returned to the ministry as the first pastor of University Baptist Church in Baltimore.

 Dixon was a staunch advocate of Fundamentalist Christianity during its developmental period.
 His preaching was often fiery and direct, confronting various forms of Protestant apostasy, Roman Catholicism, Henry Ward Beecher's liberalism, Robert Ingersoll's agnosticism, Christian Science, Unitarianism, and higher criticism of the Bible.

+He was active in the foundation of the World Christian Fundamentals Association (WCFA).